Our residential services division handles all types of emergency response and restoration work.

-How Water Damage Restoration Professionals Deal with Water Extraction
+How Restoration Professionals Deal with Water Extraction

 Step one-contacting our restoration company

-We understand that the first reaction which you get on realizing that your home is water damaged is a shock.
+We understand that the first reaction which you get on realizing that your home is damaged from water is a shock.
 However, we usually recommend that despite the temptation to try and control the situation, you start by contacting us.
 When you call, our professionals will ask a number of questions to help figure out how much damage could have taken place.
 These questions will also help us respond to you faster and in a more comprehensive manner.
-The initial contact is the most crucial part of the entire water damage restoration process.
+The initial contact is the most crucial part of the entire restoration process.

 Step two-inspecting the damage

 We make sure that we have responded to the call within the fifteen minutes, or the shortest time possible, depending on the circumstances.
-When we get to the scene, we assess the damage and determine the type of water damage which has occurred.
+When we get to the scene, we assess the damage and determine the type of damage which has occurred.
 The type of damage is what determines the restoration process which will be followed.
 The method is different for clear water, gray and black water.

 Step three-the extraction